TobikoData/sqlmesh/docs/concepts/overview.md

 Audits are flexible &mdash; they can be tied to a specific model's contents, or you can use [macros](./macros/overview.md) to create audits that are usable by multiple models.
 SQLMesh also includes pre-made audits for common use cases, such as detecting NULL or duplicated values.

 You specify which audits should run for a model by including them in the model's metadata properties.
+To apply them globally across your project, include them in the model defaults configuration.

 SQLMesh automatically runs audits when you apply a `plan` to an environment, or you can run them on demand with the [`audit` command](../reference/cli.md#audit).